simpleanalytics/blog/_posts/2020-05-28-practical-tips-for-better-privacy-for-your-business.md

 ## Where do you store your data

 It's important to store your data in a country that protects the privacy of its people and the people outside of the country.
-With Simple Analytics we moved our servers to Iceland when we figured that was the best country privacy-wise.
+With [Simple Analytics](https://simpleanalytics.com) we moved our servers to Iceland when we figured that was the best country privacy-wise.
 According to Freedom House Internet Freedom Scores [Iceland](https://freedomhouse.org/country/iceland/freedom-net/2019) is still the best option:

 <a href="https://freedomhouse.org/countries/freedom-net/scores?sort=desc&order=Total%20Score%20and%20Status">
 <img loading="lazy" class="border" style="margin: 0; padding: 1rem 1rem 0;" src="/images/2020-privacy-tips/freedomhouse-score.jpg" alt="Freedom House Internet Freedom Scores" /></a>

+We later realized Iceland was not the best option provider-wise.

 <details markdown="1">
-<summary>We later realized Iceland was not the best option provider-wise.
-Here is why</summary>
+<summary>Here is why</summary>

 1. The [Icelandic Modern Media Initiative](https://en.wikipedia.org/wiki/International_Modern_Media_Institute#History) was adopted by parliament but didn’t make it into law (so it’s not the internet freedom haven we thought it was).
 1. Our provider claimed to be the largest in Iceland but it was not as mature as bigger providers in Europe, which risked the security of our servers and infrastructure.